 Independence in Grayson County, Virginia — The American South (Mid-Atlantic)

 Location.
-36° 37.382′ N, 81° 9.082′ W. Marker is in Independence, Virginia, in Grayson County.
-Marker is at the intersection of Davis Street (Virginia Route T 1101) and Courthouse Street (Virginia Route T 1137), on the left when traveling west on Davis Street.
-Marker is mounted at eye-level at the northwest corner of the old Grayson County Jail building, facing Davis Street.
+36° 37.349′ N, 81° 9.112′ W. Marker is in Independence, Virginia, in Grayson County.
+Marker is at the intersection of East Main Street (U.S. 58) and North Independence Avenue (U.S. 21), on the left when traveling west on East Main Street.
+It is at the corner of the courthouse lawn.
 Touch for map.
-Marker is at or near this postal address: 122 Davis Street, Independence VA 24348, United States of America.
+Marker is in this post office area: Independence VA 24348, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Grayson County Courthouse (within shouting distance of this marker); Grayson's First Muster Roll While Part of Montgomery County, VA (within shouting distance of this marker); Grayson County Confederate Monument (within shouting distance of this marker); Independence Grayson County War Memorial (within shouting distance of this marker); a different marker also named Independence (approx. 0.9 miles away); Peyton Guyn Hale (approx. 5.6 miles away); Caty Sage (approx. 6.7 miles away).
+Grayson County War Memorial (here, next to this marker); Grayson County Confederate Monument (a few steps from this marker); Grayson County Courthouse Grayson's First Muster Roll While Part of Montgomery County, VA (within shouting distance of this marker); The G.A.T.E.
+Center (within shouting distance of this marker); a different marker also named Independence (approx. 0.9 miles away); Peyton Guyn Hale (approx. 5.7 miles away); Caty Sage (approx. 6.7 miles away).
 Touch for a list and map of all markers in Independence.

 Regarding Independence.
 The Grayson County Historical Society at 111 Courthouse Street is very active, but they publish next to nothing online.